dominatorul/Guides/stability.md

 ## Benchmarking Ram

-`MemtoolkitNX` is recommended for benchmarking ram (useful for tightening timings for instance), but may also be used for cpu and gpu.
+`MemtoolkitNX` is mainly recommended for RAM benchmarking (such as fine-tuning memory timings), but it can also be used for CPU and GPU tests.
-To run it, simply start it using title override at its default settings.
+To run it, launch the tool via title override with its default settings.
-!!! danger `MemtoolkitNX` is known for being unreliable for testing stability, only use it for benchmarking.
+!!! danger `MemtoolkitNX` is not reliable for stability testing — use it only for benchmarking purposes.

 ## Ultracam Benchmark Test